All other similar "hyped" plug in antennas; Don't Waste Your Money!

 Q: What can a local government, association, or consumer do if there is a dispute over whether a particular restriction is valid?

-A: Restrictions that impair installation, maintenance or use of the antennas covered by the rule are preempted (unenforceable) unless they are needed for safety or historic preservation and are no more burdensome than necessary to accomplish the articulated legitimate safety purpose or for preservation of a designated or eligible historic site or district.
+A: Restrictions that impair installation, maintenance or use of the antennas covered by the rule are preempted (unenforceable) unless they are needed for safety or historic preservation and are no more burdensome than necessary to accomplish the articulated legitimate safety purpose or for the preservation of a designated or eligible historic site or district.
 If a person believes a restriction is preempted, but the local government, community association, or landlord disagrees, either the person or the restricting entity may file a Petition for Declaratory Ruling with the FCC or a court of competent jurisdiction.
 We encourage parties to attempt to resolve disputes prior to filing a petition.
 Often contacting the FCC for information about how the rule works and applies in a particular situation can help to resolve the dispute.
 If a local government, community association, or landlord acknowledges that its restriction impairs installation, maintenance, or use and is preempted under the rule but believes it can demonstrate "highly specialized or unusual" concerns, the restricting entity may apply to the Commission for a waiver of the rule.

 Q: How do I file a petition or request a waiver at the Commission?